-Table 1 presents the values of three of the TSI used in Figure 3 in the case of nanotechnology, namely the technological specialisation (TS) index, patent share (PS), and rate of assigned patents (RAP), for the top twelve foreign patenting countries in the USA.
+Table 1 presents the values of three of the TSIs used in figure 3 in the case of nanotechnology, namely the TS index, PS and RAP, for the top 12 foreign patenting countries in the USA.
 The three indicators have been calculated using data from the US PTO for the period 1975 to 2000.
 Even though annual data for 1999-2000 are incomplete, the aggregate data for the 1975-2000 period allow for a reliable comparison between the countries according to the total number of approved patents on the date when the data were extracted (namely 5 March 2002).
-Patents by US inventors have not been included in the analysis because of limitations in the search engine of the US PTO site2, and the domestic nature of these patents3.
+Patents by US inventors have not been included in the analysis because of limitations in the search engine of the US PTO site4, and the domestic nature of these patents5.

-From the top twelve foreign patenting countries in the USA, namely Japan, Germany, France, Canada, Switzerland, Italy, the Netherlands, Taiwan, Sweden, UK, Korea and Australia (see Marinova 2001), Japan has the highest number of nanotechnology patents for 1975-2000 at 3,856 (see Table 1), or 34% of the total patents held by these countries.
-France is second with 1,817 (16%) and Germany is third with 1,524 (14%).
-The performance of the twelve countries is quite different when compared on the basis of patent intensity (number of patents per 1 million of 2000 population).
-Switzerland is first with 69 nanotechnology patents/mln (3 times the mean value) and Canada is second with 40 (see Table 1).
-France and Japan maintain relatively strong positions, respectively, third (with 31) and fourth (with 30).
-Germany, however, drops to seventh place with only 19 nanotechnology patents/mln.
+From the top 12 foreign patenting countries in the USA, namely Japan, Germany, France, Canada, Switzerland, Italy, the Netherlands, Taiwan, Sweden, UK, Korea and Australia (see Marinova 2001, McAleer et al 2002), Japan has the highest number of nanotechnology patents for 1975-2000 at 3856 (see table 1), or 34% of the total patents held by these countries.
+France is second with 1817 (16%) and Germany is third with 1524 (14%).
+The performance of the 12 countries is quite different when compared on the basis of patent intensity (number of patents per million of population in 2000).
+Switzerland is first with 69 nanotechnology patents/million (three times the mean value) and Canada is second with 40 (see table 1).
+France and Japan maintain relatively strong positions, respectively, in third (with 31) and fourth (with 30) places.
+Germany, however, drops to seventh place with only 19 nanotechnology patents/million.